 Chihuahuas can be sensitive in the feeding department, so this area will need some careful attention.
 They get anxious, and do a lot better if they’re fed at the same time every day, in the same place.
 They also have a tendency not to eat if there is a large dog nearby, so it is best to feed them separately.

 Under three months old, their food can be left out for them to graze on all day long.
 3-4 meals should be given from 3 months to 6 months old, then transitioning to 2-3 meals a day till 1 year old.
 Usually once they are a year old, two meals a day is fine, so long as they are spaced quite far apart.
 They can be prone to Hypoglycemia, so watch out for them if they get dizzy or lethargic – particularly if they hasn’t eaten.
 To treat this you can put a few drops of corn syrup in their mouth, and take them to the vet or animal hospital straight away.

 Chihuahuas are sensitive to what they eat, how much, and how often.
 They don’t tolerate artificial colors and preservatives very well either, so you may need to experiment to find out the type of food that they do best with.
-Watch out for diarrhoea, vomiting, or a failure to thrive, as these can be signals that you may need to change their diet.
+Watch out for diarrhea, vomiting, or a failure to thrive, as these can be signals that you may need to change their diet.

 Recommended daily feeding amount: ½ to 1 1/3 cups of high quality food a day, divided into two meals.

 The amount of food they eat varies quite a bit depending on the size of the dog and how much activity they get.
 It will also depend on how many calories are in the food.
 So you will need to tailor the portion sizes to your own dog.
 If you’re going to be gone for most of the day you might want to leave a meal-sized portion of food in a toy that they can play with and gradually eat.
 That way they won’t get too bored or hungry while you’re gone.